-Some changes to agricultural land, including those pertaining to agricultural field shelters benefit from permitted development rights and therefore do not normally require planning permission.
+Some changes to agricultural land, including moveable field shelters benefit from permitted development rights and therefore do not normally require planning permission.
 These rights are set by central government and are not in the Local Planning Authority's (LPA) control.